tobiasschoch/wbacon/inst/paper/paper.md

 # The BACON algorithms

 Outlier nomination (detection) and robust regression are computationally hard problems.
 This is all the more true when the number of variables and observations grow rapidly.
-Among all candidate methods, the BACON
-(blocked adaptive computationally efficient outlier nominators) algorithm of [@billoretal2000] has favorable computational characteristics as it requires only a few model evaluation irrespective of the sample size.
+Among all candidate methods, the BACON (blocked adaptive computationally efficient outlier nominators) algorithm of [@billoretal2000] has favorable computational characteristics as it requires only a few model evaluation irrespective of the sample size.
 This makes it a superior algorithm for big data applications.
 It is also a quite popular method (google scholar reports more than 500 citations in February 2021).
-The BACON algorithms for multivariate outliers nomination and robust linear regression are available in R statistical software [@r2021] from the R package robustX [robustx].
+The BACON algorithms for multivariate outliers nomination and robust linear regression are available in R statistical software [@r2021] from the R package `robustX` [robustx].

 The BACON algorithm for multivariate outlier nomination has been extended such that it is applicable to weighted problems (in the context of survey sampling) and incomplete data [@beguinhulliger2008].
-The extended method is available from the R package modi [@modi].
+The extended method is available from the R package `modi` [@modi].

 # Statement of need

-The existing implementations (packages: robustx and modi) are not explicitly targeted at big data applications.
+The existing implementations (packages `robustx` and `modi`) are not explicitly targeted at big data applications.
 There is a clear need for this.

 # What the package offers